matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 ============ =========== =====================================================
 device_lists DeviceLists Optional.
 Information on e2e device updates.
 Note:
                          only present on an incremental sync.
+|device_otk| {string:    Optional.
+For each key algorithm, the number of
+             integer}    unclaimed one-time keys currently held on the server for this device.
 ============ =========== =====================================================

 ``DeviceLists``